 Productive Unit (Unidad Productiva) presents an open but revealing history of the political capacity of the Unemployed Workers Movement in ArgentinaThe film merges archival documents and experimental film to evaluate both the subject and the way of communicating it.

-Read more »Mourning
+Read more »Total Control

 Oblivion